Do you want to make a blacklight strobe?

 If the energy quantity is lower, the ideal voltage is less certain.
 Higher voltage favors a slight spectral shift towards UV, but smaller capacitance favors a line spectrum that largely lacks "blacklight" UV lines.
 If you have a spectroscope or a diffraction grating, you want the smallest capacitance and highest voltage that gives you mostly a continuous spectrum instead of spectral lines.
 If you use low capacitance and high voltage and must deal with a line spectrum, then it is probably best to go for really high voltage, which favors a violet and violet-blue cluster of spectral lines, which has some "blacklight" effect.
 Most non-blue fluorescent paints, inks, and dyes fluoresce from violet and blue visible light.

 Small straight flashtubes made for cameras seem better for producing longwave UV than the popular U-shaped strobe tube.
-The U-shaped strobe tube more easily produces a line spectrum unless you have really high capacitance of at least several hundred microfarads.
-Also, camera flash tubes can easily fit into a 4 watt blacklight fluorescent tube which you may get for about $3 each from Hosfelt Electronics and Electronic Goldmine.
+The U-shaped strobe tube more easily produces a line spectrum unless you have very high capacitance of at least several hundred microfarads.
+Also, camera flash tubes can easily fit into a 4 watt blacklight fluorescent tube.

 I recommend seeing my xenon strobe safety info.